x1-labs/tachyon/docs/src/operations/best-practices/general.md

 In the case that there are network troubles with one or more of your known validators, then you may have to manually download the snapshot.
-To manually download a snapshot from one of your known validators, first, find the IP address of the validator in using the `solana gossip` command.
+To manually download a snapshot from one of your known validators, first, find the IP address of the validator in using the `x1 gossip` command.
 In the example below, `5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on` is the pubkey of one of my known validators:

 ```
-solana gossip | grep 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on
+x1 gossip | grep 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on
 ```

 The IP address of the validators is `139.178.68.207` and the open port on this